vp1206vp/ProjectHub/README.md

 # 📌 Project Management Dashboard

 A modern **project management dashboard** built using **React.js, Tailwind CSS, Zustand, and React Query**.
 It provides an efficient way to track tasks, manage workflows, and collaborate with team members.
-Check out the website here:[Live Demo](project-ocajy9iuv-vanditha-pradeeps-projects.vercel.app)
+Check out the website here: [Live Demo](https://project-ocajy9iuv-vanditha-pradeeps-projects.vercel.app)

 ---